mozilla/data-docs/tools/stmo.md

   more sophisticated queries and dashboards by browsing around and exploring the work that has been published by others.

-* The [redash help center](https://redash.io/help/) is useful for further deep diving into redash and all of its capabilities.
+* The [Re:dash help center](https://redash.io/help/) is useful for further deep diving into Re:dash and all of its capabilities.

 #### Prototyping Queries